ifigeneiatsiflidou/applied-statistics-project/README.md

 # Applied Statistics Project
-This project was created as part of an **Applied Statistics** course and focuses on analyzing and predicting the worldwide box office revenue of movies using statistical techniques and data analysis in Python..
+This project was created as part of an **Applied Statistics** course and focuses on analyzing and predicting the worldwide box office revenue of movies using statistical techniques and data analysis in Python.

 ## Project Overview
 The dataset includes 3,000 movies from **The Movie Database (TMDb)**, featuring details like: budget, popularity, language, cast, and production companies.
 The project is divided into 2 exercises: